Professional solutions on concrete addtives, Concrete Foaming Agent, Superplasticizer, CLC Blocks Additives, and foaming machine

 Storage of Special Cement

-Q: What is the difference between special cement and regular cement?
+Q: What is the strongest cement?

-Q: How do you store special cement?
+Q: How to use special cement?